FarronF/limerick-council-meetings/meetings/2017/04/11-Monthly Meeting of the Municipal District of Adare-Rathkeale/Minutes - Municipal District of Adare-Rathkeale - 14th March 2017.md

 Members noted the apparent lack of progress in repairing one of the two thatched cottages in

-Adare damaged by fire and requested an update on same.--- 6
+Adare damaged by fire and requested an update on same.
+---
+6

 **6.**